 - QCF10 Av2 - Installing Second Fixing Components in the Workplace

 - QCF 11v2 - Erecting Structural Carcassing Components in the Workplace

 - QCF 12v2 - Maintaining Non-structural Carpentry Work in the Workplace

 QCF 628 - Setting Up and Using Transportable Cutting and Shaping Machines in the Workplace.

 How You’ll Learn

-To fully achieve both carpentry awards will require 10 weeks of hands on training, during which time you will build a portfolio of your work, recording all of your practical carpentry assessments along with written statements to confirm your knowledge and understanding of all aspects of the carpentry awards.
+To fully achieve both carpentry and joinery certificates will require 10 weeks of hands on training, during which time you will build a portfolio of your work, recording all of your practical carpentry assessments.
 This complete and detailed portfolio, along with final certification, can be used as evidence of experience when you are applying for work within the carpentry industry.

-These certificates will also be supported by NVQ registration and these extra 2 weeks and NVQ registration will generate a CSCS Experienced Worker for you card once you have sat a CSCS Health & Safety test – which will ensure your access and ability to work on any site as a Carpenter.
+These certificates will also be supported by NVQ registration with CITB (NOCN) which can generate a CSCS Experienced Worker card for you once you have sat a CSCS Health & Safety test – this will ensure your access and ability to work on any site as a Carpenter.

 Courses Open To You After